Updated June 3rd, 2025

 – Lyrics from Mr. Rogers song

-Have you seen the Mr. Roger’s documentary?
+Have you seen the 2018 documentary about Mr. Rogers?

 And here’s the even weirder thing: I didn’t even watch Mister Rogers’ Neighborhood growing up!
 I don’t know why.
 I guess the show never really clicked with me.
 I preferred Mr. Dressup, Casey, Finnegan and the gang.

-At any rate, I’m hoping that what I missed out on by not watching Mister Rogers as a kid, I have now somewhat made up for having watched the documentary…twice ?
+At any rate, I’m hoping that what I missed out on by not watching Mister Rogers as a kid, I have now somewhat made up for having watched the documentary…twice.

 If I had to use a single word to describe the message that Fred Rogers was most passionate about trying to communicate in his show, it would be kindness.